s0md3v/sd-webui-roop/README.md

 ### FAQ

+The issues are full of requests that sometimes stem from a misunderstanding of the tool.
+We don't have the time to respond to all these requests.
+This FAQ contains some frequently asked questions.
+Please read this before submitting an issue.

+#### I don't see any extension after restart

+This is likely because you're using Windows and haven't installed the requirements.
+Check that there are no errors in the terminal and check the installation section.

+If you have a specific configuration (python 3.11, ...), test it with a clean installation of stable diffusion before submitting an issue.

+#### Why i don't get good quality results

+The model used first reduces the resolution of the face to be modified before generating a 128x128 image.
+This means that whatever the size of the original image, the faces won't have a resolution higher than 128x128, which is very low.

+The process therefore gives very average results, which can be mitigated with the use of face restorer and upscaler.

+There's no way to improve this, and there's no point in asking for it.
+Roop is an interface for the model.
+Unless you can re-train a model for insighface and make the necessary changes in the library (see below), the results will remain average.

+Don't be too demanding about results.
+Think of the extension as a low-cost alternative to lora, or as a complement to it.

+#### Same gender does not detect correct gender

+This information is provided by the analysis model.
+It is therefore potentially wrong.
+Nothing can be done to improve it on our side.

 #### Why GPU is not supported ?

 Adding support for the GPU is easy in itself.
 Simply change the onnxruntime implementation and change the providers in the swapper.
 You can try this with roop.